 I. Team Challenge (5%)

 How well do the delegates work together and contribute to a team effort?
 The delegates are judged on how well they relate to others and the challenge.
 Delegates who do not contribute or involve themselves will not receive their team challenge points.

 Points and vectoring

-52) The Mr Gay Europe title remains the property of Mr Gay Europe and can be transferred at any time to another delegate in the event of a breach of contract of co-operation and respect that exists between Mr Gay Europe, the winner and all our delegates.
+§45 The Mr Gay Europe title remains the property of Mr Gay Europe and can be transferred at any time to another candidate in the event of a breach of contract of co-operation and respect that exists between Mr Gay Europe, the winner and all our delegates.

-53) Local Mr Gay producers, organizations, companies or people intending to host the Mr Gay Europe competition must provide the Mr Gay Europe organization with a testimony of their shared commitment to the values of the event.
+§48 Local Mr Gay producers, organizations, companies or people intending to host the Mr Gay Europe finale must provide the Mr Gay Europe President with a testimony of their shared commitment to the values of the event.

 §49 Each applicant must provide a detailed production plan regarding marketing, budget, communications, public relations, evidence of local solidarity with national gay organizations and a professional production proposal for all dates of the event.
 Mr Gay Europe will reserve the right to approve all final images used and statements made on behalf of the competition.

 §50 Interested parties may inquire for a detailed list of requirements needed for hosting the Mr Gay Europe competition via the website.
 The Mr Gay Europe Finale will be a joint event between Mr Gay Europe and the selected local producer.